khoitd1997/aws_iot_device/README.md

 This repo contains the device code running mongoose OS connecting to AWS mqtt server

+## Backend of IoT

+This project uses AWS lambda for triaging requests from Alexa, the essential detail of the request is passed onto the correct device thanks to a database corresponding between endpoint ID and the channel that the device pub/sub to

+Replies from the devices are sent to the lambda function, then attched with more details to fit Alexa smart home json response format and then sent back to Alexa

+The code for the lambda function backend is stored in another repo

 ## Device List

 - pc Controller, used for turning on/off a computer